rontechswerve/falling-pickaxe/README.md

    - `FACEBOOK_PAGE_ID`: optional Page ID so the game can discover the linked Instagram account automatically.
    - `INSTAGRAM_LIVE_MEDIA_ID`: optional fallback broadcast ID if you want to force a specific live session.
    - `INSTAGRAM_ACCESS_TOKEN`: a long-lived Instagram user token with the permissions required by the Instagram Graph API.
+   - Placeholder strings that start with `YOUR_` are ignored by the app to prevent Graph errors—replace them with real IDs/tokens.
 4. Adjust the remaining intervals and queue pop timings as desired.

 **Note:** The automated scripts (`run.ps1` and `run.sh`) will run the game and restart it in case of unexpected crashes.
 When you close the game window normally, the script will exit cleanly.
 This is perfect for unattended streams.